The Single Narrative

 An article within the Guardian, written by Nicolas Kayser-Bril called "Africa is not a Country", beautifully captures the absurdity of this discussion through one simple description.
 He states:

 "Many public figures and journalists have no problem describing someone from Botswana and a person from Mauritania as "Africans".
 They probably wouldn't call them "Americans" if they were from Brazil and the United States, even though the distance between the two is the same – and the economic conditions as different."

-I recently watched a Ted Talk by Nigerian author Chimamanda Ngozi Adichie where she discussed the damaging issues that come with a "single story"; a notion described as an entire culture or a number of different cultures being summarised into one narrative.
-She describes her experience of such with her college room-mate in The United States:
+Nigerian author Chimamanda Ngozi Adichie's 2009 Ted Talk, discusses the damaging issues that come with a "single story".
+A notion described as an entire culture or a number of different cultures being summarised into one narrative.
+She describes her experience of such, with her college room-mate in The United States:

 "What struck me was this: She had felt sorry for me even before she saw me.
 Her default position toward me, as an African, was a kind of patronising, well-meaning pity.
 My room-mate had a single story of Africa: a single story of catastrophe.
 In this single story there was no possibility of Africans being similar to her in any way, no possibility of feelings more complex than pity, no possibility of a connection as human equals."